spockframework/spock/docs/data_driven_testing.rst

         }
     }

 We have finished the test logic, but still need to supply the data values to be used.
-This is done in a ``where`` block, which always comes at the end of the method.
-In the simplest (and most common) case, the ``where`` block holds a *data table*.
+This is done in a ``where:`` block, which always comes at the end of the method.
+In the simplest (and most common) case, the ``where:`` block holds a *data table*.

 Data Tables
 -----------